canvas-medical/documentation/collections/_api/patient.md

                     type: date
           - name: photo
             type: json
-            required: false
-            description: The photo attribute is where you can define a base64binary string representing the image you want to upload for the patient avatar on the Canvas UI.
-The example below binary represents a rubber duck.
+            description: Image of the patient.
+Data should be passed as a base64-encoded string.
+This image shows on the patient avatar in the Canvas UI.
             attributes:
               - name: url
                 type: string
           - name: contact
             type: array[json]
             required: false
-            description: The contact attribute is a list of contact objects.
-They specify a contact party for the patient (friend, parent, emergency contact).
-The will display on the Patient Registration page.
+            description: A contact party (e.g. guardian, partner, friend) for the patient.
+Contact details will display on the Patient Registration page in the Canvas UI.
             attributes:
               - name: id
                 type: string
+                description: A Canvas identifier for the contact.
               - name: name
                 type: json
                 required: true